geoadmin/doc-tech/docs/get-layer-attributes.md

 ## Request Details

-To interact with the Layers Attributes service, you need to provide specific parameters in your request.
+To interact with the Layer Attributes service, you need to provide specific parameters in your request.
 These parameters are divided into **Path Parameters**, which are required and part of the URL, and **Query Parameters**, which are optional and modify the behavior of the request.

 ### Path Parameters